This picture was taken from the ACS centenary magazine, probably before the start of the school play. We thank our donor Ong Su-Ming.

-Courtesy of: Darren Teh We thank Darren Teh for the above picture.
-He also shared the following with us via email: I was staying in Greentown then and used to go to a classmate house in Fair Park where we all learn to dance the A Go-Go , The Shake and Off Beat Cha Cha!
+I was staying in Greentown then and used to go to a classmate house in Fair Park where we all learn to dance the A Go-Go , The Shake and Off Beat Cha Cha!

-….that Ovaltine was actually Ovomaltine?
-And that the name changed because it was spelt wrongly when the trademark was registered?
-Here’s a extract from Wikipedia: Ovaltine was developed in Berne, Switzerland, where it is known by its original name, Ovomaltine (from ovum, Latin for “egg,” and malt, which were originally its main ingredients).
+Ovaltine was developed in Berne, Switzerland, where it is known by its original name, Ovomaltine (from ovum, Latin for “egg,” and malt, which were originally its main ingredients).
 Soon after its invention, the factory moved out to the village of Neuenegg, a few kilometres west of Berne, where it is still produced.

 From past blog posts, we’ve had Readers sharing their memories about some of the many smaller departmental stores in Ipoh.
 With the coming of hypermarkets and malls, these small businesses eventually folded.
 On that note, does anyone remember Angel Departmental Store?
 Do you remember where it was located?